Keith Palmer

 Analysis of the causes of the Queen Elizabeth NHS hospital trust deficit

-The paper analyses the causes of the financial deficits at Queen Elizabeth Woolwich NHS trust and shows that than half of the underlying deficit is caused by underfunding of PFI related capital costs in PbR tariffs.
+The paper analyses the causes of the financial deficits at Queen Elizabeth Woolwich NHS trust and shows that more than half of the underlying deficit is caused by underfunding of PFI related capital costs in PbR tariffs.
 CEPA briefing paper December 2006

 Download 'Analysis of the causes of the Queen Elizabeth NHS hospital trust deficit' paper (pdf 0.33mb)